EricPascolo/CHECK/README.md

 In **CHECK** you can write all parameters in the command line, via theconfiguration file passed by command line or in the configuration file in the etc directory.
 The priority order used to assign a parameter vaule is as follows:

-        command line > file pass by CL > file in etc
+        command line > file passed by CL > file in etc

 ### 2. *CHECK etc*

 In **check/etc/** directory you can define your configuration file in json format named *check_setting.json* .
-The configuration file in etc overwrites the configuration file template in **check/etc/default/**; if the first doesn't exist the last is read.
+The configuration file in etc overwrites the configuration file template in **check/etc/default/**; if the first doesn't exist the second is read.
 The structure of file is as follows:

     {
     "loglevel":"DEBUG",